National WWII Museum adds local veteran’s story to treasured archive - Port Arthur News

 “The families receive a DVD of the raw oral history, which is great because we don’t charge them for any part,” she said.
 “They receive stories they wouldn’t always necessarily talk with family members about, but the family now has them, which is nice.”

-Due to COVID-19 concerns, the museum is closed to public access, but those interested in viewing the vast catalog of achieved material can visit ww2online.org.
+Due to COVID-19 concerns, the museum is open and maintaining strict COVID-friendly guidelines.
+Visitors must wear a mask and stay six feet apart.
+Those interested in viewing the vast catalog of achieved material can visit ww2online.org.

 You can find images, oral histories and search tools to narrow down points of interests.